EdiWang/Moonglade/README.md

 ### Configuration

 #### Image Storage
-**AppSettings:ImageStorage** controls how blog post images are stored.
+**ImageStorage** controls how blog post images are stored.
 There are 2 built in options:

 1. Azure: You need to create an **Azure Storage Account** with a blob container.
 ```